zh-f/CloudResetPwdAgent/README.md

 How to build with the source
 ----------------------------

-You can build it into jar and run it in JRE (Java Runtime Environment), also you can use the Java Service Wrapper makes it possible to install a Java Application as a Windows Service.
-Likewise, the scripts shipped with the Wrapper also make it very easy to install a Java Application as a Daemon process on UNIX and Linux systems.
+You can build it into jar and run it with JRE (Java Runtime Environment), also you can use the Java Service Wrapper makes it possible to install a Java Application as a Windows and Linux Service.
+Likewise, the scripts shipped with the Wrapper also make it very easy to install a Java Application as a Daemon process on Windows and Linux systems.

 http://www.oracle.com/technetwork/java/javase/downloads/server-jre8-downloads-2133154.html